 Based on lake water characteristics, Crane Lake is considered mesotrophic (see A Brief Introductory to Limnology at the end of this report).
-This was evidenced by moderate concentrations of total phosphorus (average TP = 22.8and algal biomass (average chl $a = 3.9 \mu g/L$) (Figure 5) in 2007.
-Total Kjeldahl nitrogen (average TN $= 0.85 \text{ mg/L} \text{ or } 850 \text{ } \mu\text{g/L})$ values were within eutrophic range, which suggests that algae were phosphorous limited in Crane Lake (Figure Indeed, algal biomass 5). increased when TP increased.

-TN and TP concentrations have remained relatively unchanged over the past 16 years.
+This was evidenced by moderate concentrations of total phosphorus (average TP = 22.5 μ g/L) in the mesotrophic range, and algal biomass (average chl a = 2.45 μ g/L) (Figure 5) in the oligotrophic range in 2008.
+Total Kjeldahl nitrogen (average TN = 0.93 mg/L or 930 μ g/L) values were within the eutrophic range, which suggests that algae were phosphorous limited in Crane Lake (Figure 5).
+Indeed, algal biomass increased when TP increased.
+TN and TP concentrations have remained relatively unchanged over the past 17 years.